Binary Classification from Positive-Confidence Data

+Here, we use more realistic benchmark datasets and more flexible neural network models for experiments. \paragraph{Fashion-MNIST:}

-The \emph{Fashion-MNIST dataset}\footnote{\href{https://github.com/zalandoresearch/fashion-mnist}{https://github.com/zalandoresearch/fashion-mnist}} consists of 70,000 examples where each sample is a 28 $\times$ 28 gray-scale image (input dimension is 784), associated with a label from 10 fashion item classes: T-shirt/top, trouser, pullover, dress, coat, sandal, shirt, sneaker, bag, and ankle boot.
+The \emph{Fashion-MNIST dataset}\footnote{\href{https://github.com/zalandoresearch/fashion-mnist}{https://github.com/zalandoresearch/fashion-mnist}} consists of 70,000 examples where each sample is a 28 $\times$ 28 gray-scale image (input dimension is 784), associated with a label from 10 fashion item classes.
 We standardized the data to have zero mean and unit variance.

 First, we chose ``T-shirt/top'' as the positive class, and another item for the negative class.
-The binary dataset was then divided into four sub-datasets: a training set, a validation set, a test set, and a dataset for learning a probabilistic classifier to estimate Pconf.
-Note that we ask labelers for positive confidence values in real-world Pconf classification, but we obtained positive confidence values through a probabilistic classifier here.
+The binary dataset was then divided into four sub-datasets: a training set, a validation set, a test set, and a dataset for learning a probabilistic classifier to estimate positive-confidence.
+Note that we ask labelers for positive-confidence values in real-world Pconf classification, but we obtained positive-confidence values through a probabilistic classifier here.

+We used logistic regression with the same network architecture as a probabilistic classifier to generate confidence.\footnote{Both positive and negative data are used to train the probabilistic classifier to estimate confidence, and this data is separated from any other process of experiments.} However, instead of weight decay, we used \emph{dropout} \cite{dropout} with rate 50\% after each fully-connected layer, and early-stopping with 20 epochs, since softmax output of flexible neural networks tends to be extremely close to 0 or 1 \cite{Goodfellow-et-al-2016}, which is not suitable as a representation of confidence.
+Furthermore, we rounded up positive confidence less than 1\% to 1\% to stabilize the optimization process.

 We compared Pconf classification \eqref{ERM-Pconf} with weighted classification \eqref{ERM-biased} and fully-supervised classification based on the empirical version of \eqref{eq:pn_risk}.
 We used the logistic loss for these methods.
-We also compared our method with Auto-Encoder (\citealt{hinton2006}) as a one-class classification method.
+We also compared our method with Auto-Encoder \cite{hinton2006} as a one-class classification method.

-Except Auto-Encoder, we used a fully connected three-hidden-layer neural network ($d$-100-100-100-1) with \emph{rectified linear units (ReLU)} \citep{relu} as the activation functions, and weight decay candidates were chosen from $\{10^{-7}, 10^{-4}, 10^{-1}\}$. \emph{Adam} \citep{adam} was again used for optimization with 200 epochs and mini-batch size 100.
+Except Auto-Encoder, we used a fully-connected neural network of three hidden layers ($d$-100-100-100-1) with \emph{rectified linear units (ReLU)} \cite{relu} as the activation functions, and weight decay candidates were chosen from $\{10^{-7}, 10^{-4}, 10^{-1}\}$. \emph{Adam} \cite{adam} was again used for optimization with 200 epochs and mini-batch size 100.